Andrettin/Wyrmsun/readme.txt

 * Maps
 - Reworked the Alps for the Earth map.
+- Added Tamworth and Aberdeen settlement sites for the Earth map, and updated settlement territories in Britain accordingly.

 * Pathfinding
 - Improved the performance of the algorithm used by units to find a depot to return resources to.